 Freeman’s work as a cultural historian is informed and inspired by the seven years he spent living in the Xinjiang Uyghur Autonomous Region.
 In addition to working extensively there as a translator, he completed a master’s degree in Uyghur literature at Xinjiang Normal University with a thesis on Uyghur modernist poetry, which he composed and defended in Uyghur.
 He has translated the work of a number of Uyghur poets into English and has published widely in American literary journals.

-At Princeton, Freeman lectures on Chinese and Inner Asian history in the Department of East Asian Studies.
-In fall 2019, he is offering a survey of modern Chinese history, and in spring 2020 he will teach a course on everyday life in Mao’s China.
-Intended future courses include “China’s Others: Minority Peoples in the Chinese Past and Present.”
+At Princeton, Freeman teaches Chinese and Inner Asian history in the Department of East Asian Studies.
+In fall 2020, he will be teaching a course on “China’s Others: Minority Peoples in the Chinese Past and Present.”